Buy a Determination Chinese/Japanese Scroll

 Dedication Scroll

-專用 is the kind of dedication you might have to your job, or a person.
+專用 is the dedication you might have to your job or a person.

 Trivia: It is the same word used as an adjective in front of the word for "network" to say "dedicated network" in Chinese.